-As discussed in Note 1, the financial statements present only the Measure B Bond Fund and do not purport to, and do not, present fairly the financial position of the District as of June 30, 2018, and the changes in financial position for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the financial activity and balances of the Measure B General Obligation Bonds activity and do not purport to, and do not, present fairly the financial position of Chabot-Las Positas Community College District, as of June 30, 2022, or the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.